bazelbuild/continuous-integration/buildkite/README.md

 Create "New Build" in the [Culprit Finder](https://buildkite.com/bazel/culprit-finder) project with the following environment variable:

 - PROJECT_NAME (The project name must exist in DOWNSTREAM_PROJECTS in [bazelci.py](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/bazelci.py))
-- TASK_NAME (The task name must exist in the project's config file, eg. [macos_latest](https://github.com/bazelbuild/rules_apple/blob/master/.bazelci/presubmit.yml#L3)).
+- (Optional) TASK_NAME (The task name must exist in the project's config file, eg. [macos_latest](https://github.com/bazelbuild/rules_apple/blob/master/.bazelci/presubmit.yml#L3)).
 For old config syntax where platform name is essentially the task name, you can also set PLATFORM_NAME instead of TASK_NAME.
+If not set, culprit finder will bisect for all tasks of the specified project.
-- GOOD_BAZEL_COMMIT (A full Bazel commit, Bazel built at this commit still works for this project)
+- (Optional) GOOD_BAZEL_COMMIT (A full Bazel commit, Bazel built at this commit still works for this project).
+If not set, culprit finder will use the last green bazel commit in downstream pipeline as the good bazel commit.
-- BAD_BAZEL_COMMIT (A full Bazel commit, Bazel built at this commit fails with this project)
+- (Optional) BAD_BAZEL_COMMIT (A full Bazel commit, Bazel built at this commit fails with this project).
+If not set, culprit finder will use the lastest Bazel commit as the bad bazel commit.
 - (Optional) NEEDS_CLEAN (Set NEEDS_CLEAN to `true` to run `bazel clean --expunge` before each build, this will help reduce flakiness)
 - (Optional) REPEAT_TIMES (Set REPEAT_TIMES to run the build multiple times to detect flaky build failure, if at least one build fails we consider the commit as bad)